fourstacks/flexible-presenter/README.md

 ### Defining values

-The only required method in a presenter class is `values()` which should should return an array with **all** the possible fields you might want to display in a view.
+The only required method in a presenter class is `values()` which should return an array with **all** the possible fields you might want to display in a view.
 These could simply be values directly on your model (as in the example above).
 Note that you can access model properties directly from the `$this` variable, just as you can when using [Laravel API Resources](https://laravel.com/docs/6.x/eloquent-resources).

 ### Lazy evaluation